 Types of Tachinid Flies in Gardens

 There are a number of tachinid fly species, which means it’s inevitable that at some point you will come across one in the garden.
 Here are a few:

-- Lydella thompsoni -This fly targets the European corn borer and makes it much easier to grow corn.
-Because of this, the species has been introduced to different parts of the U.S. several times.
+- Lydella thompsoni– This fly targets the European corn borer and makes it much easier to grow corn.
+It is because of this, the species has been introduced to different parts of the U.S. several times.

 - Myiopharus doryphorae– This tachinid preys on the Colorado potato beetle.
 The eggs are laid in the beetle’s larvae and develop inside the insect as it grows.
 Soon the beetle is killed and the tachinids live on to lay more eggs.

 - Myiopharus doryphorae– This fly is a parasite of squash bugs.
 The fly larvae burrow into the host’s body.
 Soon the maggot emerges from the body and the host dies soon after.